Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg

 Fig.~\ref{fig:ChemicalPotential} shows the chemical potential difference between host and solute chemical potential, as well as the individual host and solute chemical potentials.
 The latter are given by $\mu=-k_{\rm B} T \ln x$ with $x$ the concentration of the host/solute in the bulk.
 As can be seen, up to a solute concentration of $\approx 10$\,\% the difference in chemical potentials can be safely replaced by the chemical potential of the solute alone, i.e.,

+The latter equation simply means that the Mg reservoir is that of Mg bulk in the dilute solute limit.
 Since our focus will be on solid solutions and precipitation of Al and Ca occurring at bulk concentrations at about 1\,at.\% the difference can be safely replaced by the chemical potential of the alloying element alone.

-Minimizing the surface Gibbs energy in Eq.~\ref{eq:disordered_surface_energy} with respect to the coverage $\Theta$ we obtain the equilibrium surface concentration: